Customer Satisfaction and Product Safety

 Gathering and Addressing Disclosed Vulnerability Information

 New vulnerability information for software is discovered and reported daily.
-In 2019, information on more than 17,000 new vulnerabilities was released by NIST’s*2 NVD*3 in the United States in that one year alone.
+More than 18,000 new vulnerabilities were reported by NIST’s*2 NVD*3 in the United States in that one year alone.
 That is why it is necessary to gather vulnerability information and address the vulnerabilities even after the launch of products and services.
 Konica Minolta monitors this information on a daily basis, including open databases of vulnerability information other than NVD.
 This allows Konica Minolta to catch information that may affect its products and services at an early stage and spread it throughout the company while implementing countermeasures and mitigation steps as necessary to reduce risks for affected products and services.

 - NIST: National Institute of Standards and Technology